AHartNtkn/AHartNtkn.github.io/_posts/2000-01-01-My-(Mis)Adventures-with-Algorithmic-Machine-Learning.md

 This will be a bit of a digression, but if you read this far you probably don't care about that.
 The first example it uses is a regression problem on two variables.
 It says the following on the ability to enumerate the parameter space;

 > For instance, in order to fit the output of the function `f` (Eq.
 2) by means of the model M, we must optimize over two continuous parameters `s1` and `s2`.
 Therefore the space of parameters is composed of the pairs of real numbers `σ_i = [σ_i1, σ_i2]`.
-However,a computer cannot fully represent a real number, using instead an approximation by means of a fixed number of bits.
+However, a computer cannot fully represent a real number, using instead an approximation by means of a fixed number of bits.
 Since this second space is finite, so is the parameter space and the search space which is composed of pairs of binary strings of finite size [...]

 This entire paragraph is rather head-scratching.
 Computers certainly can fully represent a real number.
 We can figure out how by following the same basic procedure I used before to figure out how to encode binary strings.
 You just state a universal property of the mathematical object you want to represent and derive a type of realizers.
 This is a bit squirrely with the real numbers as the exact universal properties diverge in constructive settings.
 Dedekind Reals and Cauchy Reals aren't isomorphic anymore, for instance.
 There are also practical questions about how to make calculating with them as easy as possible.
 That being said, the simplest universal property for any kind of real number I'm aware of is the following; the (nonnegative) real numbers are the final coalgebra of the endofunctor `X ↦ ℕ × X`.
 There are a few places that say this in various guises.
 The most direct is [On coalgebra of real numbers](http://citeseerx.ist.psu.edu/viewdoc/download;jsessionid=9A564F2172717230E15D3F8EC5253423?doi=10.1.1.47.5204&rep=rep1&type=pdf) which is all about this observation.
 See [this](https://ncatlab.org/nlab/show/continued+fraction#half-open) as well.
 This basically says that real numbers are an infinite stream of natural numbers.
 There are a few ways of viewing what this represents, and that will largely determine whether you see each number as representing a nonnegative real or something isomorphic, like something in `[0, 1)`.
 For the latter, we can read each natural number as describing how many 1s we encounter before encountering a `0` in the binary expansion of a number.
 For example;
 ```